Arm Lift and Leg Lift

-Frequently, thigh lifts are a stand-alone procedure or may be part of a program of plastic surgery procedures suggested after weight loss, the thigh lift works according to principles similar to other skin-tightening procedures.
+Frequently, thigh lifts are a stand-alone procedure or may be part of a suggested program of plastic surgery after major weight loss, the thigh lift works according to principles similar to other skin-tightening procedures.
 An incision is made in the skin of the thigh, the excess tissue is pulled tight and removed, and the remaining skin is sewn back together and allowed to heal.
 The exact placement of the incisions and the amount of skin removed will depend on the needs of the individual client and the skin quality. ,The incision needs will in turn influence the amount of scar tissue that results from the thigh lift treatment.
 Dr. Richards offers his years of experience to help those who come to him make informed decisions about how extensive a surgery to seek.

 As with any other cosmetic surgery procedure, prospective thigh lift patients should plan to take some time off from work and daily routine after treatment.
 Manageable discomfort, bruising, and swelling are to be expected, but these symptoms should not detract from the wonderful results available for those who choose this surgery and the other treatments that often complement it, such as cheek lift and face and neck lift.